dufernandes/neetcode-submissions/README.md

 6. **Complexity** — time and space for each approach
 7. **Interview Tips** — what interviewers look for, common mistakes, follow-ups
 8. **Review Log** — date solved and review due date for spaced re-solving

----

-## Retention Strategy

-No flashcards.
-After solving a problem, log it in [`review_log.md`](review_log.md) with a review date 3-4 weeks out.
-Re-solve it cold on that date — no looking at the previous solution first.
-If you can do it, you know it.
-If you can't, re-learn it from the source.